-Arclight Hollows: 6 Stories set in the World of LegendHaven itself, by LegendFiction Authors
+Arclight Hollows: 8 Stories set in the epic world of LegendHaven, by LegendFiction Authors

 We hope you enjoy them, enjoy the world of LegendHaven, and enjoy how some of the coolest storytellers in the world welcome you to their worlds.